 Mettl Personality Profiler consists of 86 (5 point Semantic scale) items across the "Big Five" personality factors.
-Semantic differential item format is used in an effort to reduce the problem of respondents ‘faking good' and thereby improves the assessment's usefulness.
+Semantic differential item format is used to reduce the problem of respondents ‘faking good' and thereby improves the assessment's usefulness.

 Customizability - The tool can be mapped to any job role using the Mettl Competency Framework (MCF) or to any organization specific competency framework.

 It is built in a way that allows users (client companies) to customize its configuration and scoring to fit their specific needs.
-Using client's inputs to determine what behavioral or performance competencies are most critical for success in their contexts.
+Using the client's inputs to determine what behavioural or performance competencies are most critical for success in their contexts.

 The MPP scales are mapped to these critical competencies.
-For the most fine-tuned assessment, the client can expect reports to facilitate hiring decisions.
-The standard report shows comparative scores of a person on 8 critical work relevant competencies and 17 sub competencies.
+The standard report shows scores of a person on eight critical work relevant competencies and 17 sub-competencies.

-The tool has also been tested for adverse impact in terms age, gender and ethnicity, for which mean group differences for the MPP is examined.
+The tool is tested for adverse impact in terms of age, gender and ethnicity, for which mean group differences for the MPP are examined.
 The mean group difference is negligible among ethnic, age and gender groups.View Test

 Principles for the Validation and Use of Personnel Selection Procedures by Society for Industrial and Organizational Psychology (SIOP).